bozsahin/ccglab/README.md

 This is Common Lisp code.
 If you already have an ANSI Common Lisp, it can work with it too.

-Current version is 3.1, use (which-ccglab) in your system to find out whether you've got the latest.
+Current version is 3.1, use <code>(which-ccglab)</code> in your system to find out whether you've got the latest.

 SOFTWARE REQUIREMENTS: